olaviinha/SloppyNoto/README.md

-# Sloppy Noto
+# Sloppy Noto Data Audiolizer

-Sloppy Noto turns data from space probes into sound.
+Sloppy Noto turns data into sound.

 - **Noto does not** 🚫 oscillate or generate sound waves by other means _based_ on given data, modify any such waves, or take artistic liberties.